GermanBread/Arnix/README.md

 -> Fixed in this commit https://github.com/GermanBread/Arnix/commit/c6ca60405176be485dc443be7f744b098e6f4303

+### My GRUB theme doesn't work!

+Working on it.
+The script should symlink /usr/share/grub from now on.
+Need to investigate if Btrfs subvolumes cause issues.

 ### I have another issue not mentioned in here

 Open a issue and fill out the fields